olileo1/tutorials/random_variables.md

 ---

 ## Random Variables and Machine Learning/Statistical Modelling
 Let's consider the Coin Tossing again.
-Imagine I offer you the following:
+Imagine me offering you the following:

 You can watch me toss a coin for a 1000 times.
 Then you are allowed to analyse the data of my 1000 coin tosses.
 After that you are allowed to place a bet on my next coin toss.

 So here is what will probably happen:

 1. I toss the coin a 1000 times and at each toss you write down the result.
 So your data looks like this: head, tail, taill, head, head, head, tail, tail, ...
 2. After my 1000th toss you have the count of how many times I tossed head and how many times I tossed tail.
 If it is a normal coin and everything is as usual, there will be roughly 500 times head and 500 times tail.
 If the coin is special for some reason you might end up with 800 **head** and 200 **tail**.
 You don't have enough time and information and also not the education in theoretical physics to being able to explain why the results are the way they are.
-But you trust me, that I don't cheat, so you are comfortable with your model, that tells you: the probability that the next toss will be **head** is the calculated percentage of **head** from the previous 1000 tosses.
+But you trust, that I don't cheat, so you are comfortable with your model, that tells you: the probability for the next toss being **head** is the calculated percentage of **head** from the previous 1000 tosses.
 So your model takes the form of the following Random Variable $X$, with $P[X=\text{head}] = \frac{\text{number of head in observations}}{1000}$ and $P[X=\text{tail}] = \frac{\text{number of tail in observations}}{1000}$
-3. Now, we are the point where I offer you the bet: You can bet \\$10 on any outcome (head or tail).
-If you guess correctly you get \\$20.
+3. Now, we are the point where I offer you the bet: You can bet 10$ on any outcome (head or tail).
+If you guess correctly you get 20$.
 I toss the coin exactly the same time as the previus 1000 times.
-I don't cheat and you don't have any reason to believe that this coin toss will be any different then the ones before.
+I don't cheat and you don't have any reason to believe that this coin toss will be any different from the ones before.
 If 800 of the last 1000 tosses were head, your model will tell you: "If you bet on head now, you will have an 80% chance of winning", and you will probably take the bet.
-If heads only occured 500 times you will probably think twice if you take a bet at all
+If heads only occured 500 times you will probably think twice before taking a bet at all.

 So let's look at the three steps from a Machine Learning perspective: